rsdoiel/antenna/snapshots.md

 ---

-## AOOSTAR WTR MAX is a 7-bay NAS with AMD Ryzen 8040HS
+## AOOSTAR WTR MAX is a 6-bay NAS with AMD Ryzen 8040HS

 date: 2025-03-04, from: Liliputing

-<p>The AOOSTAR WTR MAX  is an upcoming network attached storage device with support for up to 6 hard drives and 6 SSDs, an AMD Ryzen 8040HS &#8220;Hawk Point&#8221; processor, support for up to 32GB of DDR5-5600 dual-channel memory, and four high-speed networking ports.
-In other words, it&#8217;s like the big sibling of the AOOSTAR WTR Pro, [&#8230;]</p>
+<p>The AOOSTAR WTR MAX  is an upcoming network attached storage device with support for up to 6 hard drives and 6 5 SSDs, an AMD Ryzen 8040HS &#8220;Hawk Point&#8221; processor, support for up to 32GB of DDR5-5600 dual-channel memory, and four high-speed networking ports.
+In other words, it&#8217;s like the big sibling of the AOOSTAR WTR [&#8230;]</p>
-<p>The post <a href="https://liliputing.com/aoostar-wtr-max-is-a-7-bay-nas-with-amd-ryzen-8040hs/">AOOSTAR WTR MAX is a 7-bay NAS with AMD Ryzen 8040HS</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>
+<p>The post <a href="https://liliputing.com/aoostar-wtr-max-is-a-7-bay-nas-with-amd-ryzen-8040hs/">AOOSTAR WTR MAX is a 6-bay NAS with AMD Ryzen 8040HS</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>

 <br>